ctongfei/gizmos/README.md

   - A fully-fledged `search` subpackage that enables the execution of common search algorithms (BFS, DFS, A*, etc.) on very generic state spaces (of course lazily!).

+   - `Map`s and `Set`s are not `Iterable`s.
+The nonsensical behavior of `zip`/`tail` etc. for Sets/Maps in Scala is removed.

-Implicit conversions from/to Scala & from Java collections to Poly collections are provided by importing the objects `poly.collection.conversion.{FromJava, FromScala, ToScala}`.
+Implicit conversions from/to Scala & from Java collections to Poly-collections are provided by importing the objects `poly.collection.conversion.{FromJava, FromScala, ToScala}`.

 Poly-collection is currently in alpha stage and is progressing into the 0.1 release.
-The current version is 0.1.0 Milestone 1.
+The current version is 0.1 Milestone 1.

 ## Installation